Mortier de 15 de Vallière

 The Mortier de 15 de Vallière was a type of mortar designed by the French officer Jean-Florent de Vallière (1667–1759), Director-General of the Battalions and Schools of the Artillery.
-The 15-pouce pierrier mortar was designed to hurl stones rather than bombs.
-The mortar was part of the Vallière system which was established in 1732 with the intention to reduce the variety of cannons to five calibers and the number of mortars to three calibers, to standardize their production, and to manufacture all new artillery pieces in France.
+The 15-pouce (a French inch) mortar was designed to hurl stones rather than bombs, making it an anti-personnel weapon.
+The mortar was part of the Vallière system which was established in 1732.
+The new system reduced the variety of cannons to five calibers and the number of mortars to three calibers, standardized their production, and manufactured all new artillery pieces in France.

-Note that pouce is a French inch equal to 27.07 mm.